 But cockfighting isn’t native here at all, it was brought along by a Western European.
 Ferdinand Magellan, the same disease-delivering explorer who named the Pacific Ocean, brought cockfighting to the Philippines.
 They really took to the concept; the roosters did not.
 Later, a great warrior on one of the islands near me got tired of Magellan’s BS and poked him with a spear.

 The Filipinos named a fish (lapu-lapu) after the great warrior.

 When boats became available, I grabbed a bumpy motorbike-sidecar ride back to the port city and placed myself on a ferry, smiling from ear to ear.
 Let’s go!
 Here.
 There.
 Anywhere.
 Just get me a ticket to out of here.
 The driver recognized me from the cockfight, and assuming I had lost as much money as he did betting against a white rooster, didn’t rip me off.

-As luck would have it, my boat was bound for Siquijor, a place I wanted to visit badly anyway.
+As luck would have it, my boat was bound for Siquijor, a place I very much wanted to visit anyway.

 The Filipino people in these islands are highly religious.
 And like many people who are poor, they are also incredible superstitious.
 Siquijor Island is famous for the shamans and healers who live there.
 As well as the ghosts and hard-to-pronounce creatures (manananaggal, mambabarang, or mananambal?) you never want to meet.

 I was warned more than once by locals not to look people on the island deep into their eyes — they can hypnotize you and take your money.
 So, in a highly Catholic nation, these healers have created a little bastion of voodoo, a last stand of the wicked, on Siquijor Island.